Red-Gravel/Red-Gravel/data/arenas/README.md

 A list of sounds to choose from when this object is impacted, in ascending order of collision magnitude.
 This only works on rigid bodies.
-The threshold acceleration is the minimum acceleration before a sound is played and maximum acceleration is the acceleration for maximum volume.
+The threshold force is the minimum contact force change before a sound is played and maximum force is the contact force change for maximum volume.